 Permissive inclusions are more flexible, and are generally issued at the judgement of the OIG.
 A misdemeanor conviction of healthcare fraud, or general fraud, can result in an exclusion term of three years or more.
 Misdemeanors convictions granted for obstruction of an investigation or controlled substance abuse can also result in three years or more on the list.
 License revocation or suspension, kickbacks, and various other offenses associated with job performance and prohibited activities will land individuals on the exclusion list for more flexible terms.

-Can OIG Excluded Individuals get Off the List?
+Can OIG Excluded Individuals get off the LEIE and SAM Exclusion Checks List?

 An individual has to apply for reinstatement to be removed from the OIG exclusion list, regardless of the term of their exclusion.
 Unfortunately, applying for reinstatement through the OIG will not result in reinstatement through other excluding bodies.
 The process for OIG excluded individuals to get off the OIG list is complex, so it’s best to avoid ending up there at all.